respawn-app/FlowMVI/docs/quickstart.md

 // MVVM+ Style Intents
 typealias CounterIntent = LambdaIntent<CounterState, CounterAction>

-// Optional - can disable by using Nothing as a type internal sealed interface CounterAction : MVIAction {
+// Optional - can be disabled by using Nothing as a type sealed interface CounterAction : MVIAction {
     data class ShowMessage(val message: String) : CounterAction }
 ```